aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 `compute-2` resolve rather than only `compute-2.<zone>`.

 Which method sets the search domain depends on the AMI's resolver.
-On `systemd-resolved` systems the script sets it on the network link, not globally, because a global setting routes those queries to a scope with no DNS server and they fail even though the record exists.
-[`docs/dns-behavior.md`](docs/dns-behavior.md) explains that, and covers the NetworkManager and `/etc/resolv.conf` fallbacks.
+On `systemd-resolved` systems the script writes a drop-in naming both the zone and the VPC resolver, which has to persist in a file rather than in runtime state because `systemd-resolved` restarts later in boot on some AMIs. [`docs/dns-behavior.md`](docs/dns-behavior.md) explains why both halves matter, and covers the NetworkManager and `/etc/resolv.conf` fallbacks.

 ### On a schedule, the reconcile Lambda cleans up